 Office: C624 Wells Hall

-Recent publications have investigated the aesthetic subject in Proust, Bersani, and Sade; defined the queer modern gothic; and argued for teaching Stein’s The Making of Americans.
-A series of essays have investigated transmedial forms on the boundary between the verbal and the visual.
-One such essay on Anne Carson's novel in verse, Autobiography of Red, reconsiders classic photography theory in light of the tensions around that book’s verbal photographs.
+An earlier series of essays have investigated transmedial forms on the boundary between the verbal and the visual.
+One such essay on Anne Carson's novel in verse, Autobiography of Red, reconsiders classic photography theory in light of the tensions around that book’s verbal photographs (postmodern culture).
 Another essay explores how montage in Vertov's Man with a Movie Camera helps us teach Faulkner's As I Lay Dying.
 A third examines telephonicity and the formation of the informational subject in Gaddis’s JR.

 McCallum teaches core courses ranging from the fundamentals of literary and critical theory for undergraduate or graduate students, to film and media theory.
 In addition, McCallum offers courses in feminist and queer film, women's experimental writing in the tradition of Dickinson and Stein, and LGBTQ studies.
 McCallum’s most recent graduate seminars have focused on queer and feminist forms for reading as well as digital mapping and new narrative.